minio/docs/source/includes/common-installation.rst

      LABEL=DISK3      /mnt/disk3     xfs     defaults,noatime  0       2
      LABEL=DISK4      /mnt/disk4     xfs     defaults,noatime  0       2

-You can then specify the entire range of disks using the expansion notation ``/mnt/disk{1...4}``.
-If you want to use a specific subfolder on each disk, specify it as ``/mnt/disk{1...4}/minio``.
+You can then specify the entire range of drives using the expansion notation ``/mnt/disk{1...4}``.
+If you want to use a specific subfolder on each drive, specify it as ``/mnt/disk{1...4}/minio``.

 MinIO **does not** support arbitrary migration of a drive with existing MinIO